ibm-cloud-docs/assistant/autolearn.md

 Before your skill can learn from customer behavior, it must observe customer behavior.
 You can give it real user conversation data to learn from by connecting your skill to a live assistant.
 When you connect to an assistant, the logs from conversations that occur between the assistant and your customers serve as the data source for observation.

-In fact, if you already connected your skill to a live assistant for the purposes of using the assistant logs as the data source for intent recommendations or user example recommendations, then you can skip this step.
+In fact, if you already connected your skill to a live assistant to use the assistant logs as the data source for intent or intent user example recommendations, then you can skip this step.
 The same assistant that you connect to for recommendations is used to observe customer behavior.

 Autolearning uses observations of actions that are made by only your customers to improve only your skills.